By Dr. Sarah Bennett, NMD / April 10, 2020

-Rhodiola provides anxiolitic effects through the improvement regulation of the hypothalamic-pituitary-adrenal (HPA) axis, decreasing corticotropin-releasing hormone (CRH) and cortisone in rats.19 Basically, rhodiola acts at the level of the brain to decrease signals for productions of cortisol.
+Rhodiola provides anxiolytic effects through the improved regulation of the hypothalamic-pituitary-adrenal (HPA) axis, decreasing corticotropin-releasing hormone (CRH) and cortisone in rats.19 Basically, Rhodiola acts at the level of the brain to decrease signals for production of cortisol.

-To assure optimal extraction of Rhodiolas bioactive flavonoids and delicate rose flavor, the root is hand-harvested at its optimal potency and carefully shade-dried.
+To assure optimal extraction of Rhodiola bioactive flavonoids and delicate rose flavor, the root is hand-harvested at its optimal potency and carefully shade-dried.

 Progesterone, a sex hormone derived primarily from the corpus luteum in the uterus.